Metehan120/Oxidalloc/README.md

-## Rewriting the Allocator
-This version of Oxidalloc works, but the internal design has reached its practical limits.

-After a lot of profiling, testing, and real-world use, it became clear that the current structure is not ideal for long-term performance, fragmentation control, or feature growth.

-**I’ve decided to rewrite the allocator from scratch.**

-### The new design will focus on:
-- less fragmentation
-- faster allocation paths
-- proper physical + virtual page lifecycle
-- cleaner internal invariants
-- easier future extensions

-This rewrite is not a patch.

 ## **Current Rewrite Status**: Mostly complete.
 The rewrite reuses core logic from the previous version, but is significantly simplified, safer, and more efficient.
 ## **Current goal on Rewrite**: Figure out how to implement Trim and add documentation meanwhile.